Week 6: WWII & Epistolary Fiction

 • Introduce Creative Writing Assignment

-• Due next week WWII writing project and presentation
+• Due next week: WWII writing project and presentation.

 Weekly Writing